LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 trying your applications with different backend Prolog compilers.
 We can use the compiler :ref:`portability flag <flag_portability>` to generate warnings for calls to non-standard predicates and arithmetic functions.
-We can also document those calls using the :ref:`directives_uses_2` directive.
+We can also help document those calls using the :ref:`directives_uses_2` directive.
 For example, a few Prolog systems provide an ``atom_string/2`` non-standard predicate.
 We can write (in the object or category calling the predicate):